Post-Tension Court Builder

 Construction begins with land excavation and laser grading to create a 1% slope.
 Next, cables are placed in both directions and pre-drilled wood forms are set to accept the anchoring system.
 After pouring the concrete, our trained crews install net post sleeves and basketball anchor bolts in the concrete slab.
 Fence posts are installed in the beam which is a 10” thickened edge around court.
 When the concrete reaches the required compressive strength, the cables are hydraulically tensioned and anchored, then sealed off with grout.

-Once the concrete has fully cured, the sports court is ready for surfacing and finishing – and that’s where the customization comes in.
+Once the concrete has fully cured, the multipurpose game court is ready for surfacing and finishing – and that’s where the customization comes in.

 At Courts Unlimited, our surfacing is what’s sets us apart from everyone else.
 We offer standard surfacing, applying multiple coats of a specialty acrylic color coating available in a wide range of colors.
 We also install cushioned surfaces -- DecoTurf®, Plexipave® and Premier Court® -- all of which are premium products regularly used in competition facilities worldwide.